Staying positive and focusing on successes is key when you don't reach your goals.

 What if Your Nonprofit Does Not Meet Its Fundraising Goal?

 Not meeting your fundraising goal can be disheartening for any nonprofit.
 It can be especially difficult if your organization is relying on that money to help you take your next step forward.
 However, it’s important to view this setback as an opportunity for growth and strategic adjustment.
-Let’s consider several steps you can take to recover and come closer to reaching your goal.
+Let’s consider several steps you can take to remain positive, recover, and come closer to reaching your goal.

 1. Celebrate Your Successes